Morning: 4 weeks / 5 days a week

 Evening: 6 weeks / 3 nights a week

 Acting training begins with the following question (and there is no learning anything about acting before you answer it):

 "Is this acting thing just a passing fancy or is it truly my life's work?"

-Utilizing only the useful components of the Meisner Technique and Michael Chekhov technique, learning to live truthfully in the moment, bringing authenticity to your work as you explore the frightening intimacy and immeasurable joy of actually being present to your acting partner and finding the courage to let go and play.
+Our courses utilize only the useful components of the Meisner Technique and Michael Chekhov technique, learning to live truthfully in the moment, bringing authenticity to your work as you explore the frightening intimacy and immeasurable joy of actually being present to your acting partner and finding the courage to let go and play.

 Some Meisner practitioners who are certainly no strangers to film acting include Robert Duvall, Phillip Seymour Hoffman, William H. Macy, John Malkovich, and Kathy Bates among many others.

 Beginning to work with text, slowly bringing in the deep connection to your partner found in The Acting Corps Technique class, and gaining an understanding of the basic mechanics of playing a scene truthfully and freely.
 Getting a scene "cold", making powerful acting choices, listening and answering in the moment as you fully commit to your acting partner and your objective in the scene.